PseudoKnight/CHNaughty/README.md

 ## Mob Attributes
 ### get_attribute(entity UUID, attribute)
 Returns a generic attribute's value as a double for the specified mob.
-Available attributes: attackDamage, followRange, knockbackResistance, movementSpeed, and attackDamage.
+Available attributes: attackDamage, followRange, knockbackResistance, movementSpeed, and maxHealth.
 Not all mobs will have every attribute, in which case a NullPointerException will be thrown.

 ### set_attribute(entity UUID, attribute, double)
 Sets the generic attribute for the given mob.
 You can consult the Minecraft wiki for appropriate ranges.